Gleebafire/gleebafire.github.io/README.md

 # Shaun Dewar Resume
-This project is a resposnive site version of my Illustrator Resume.
+This project is a responsive site version of my Illustrator Resume.